datafunk/datawrapper/README.md

 Due to this change, the local dev environment is now mapped to the following remotes:

-"fork: git@github.com:datafunk/datawrapper.git (was origin for v1.9.3)
+- "fork: git@github.com:datafunk/datawrapper.git (was origin for v1.9.3)
-"datafx": git@bitbucket.org:fairfax/datafx.git (renamed repo of datawrapper - this is the repo to contribute to) "upstream": git@github.com:datawrapper/datawrapper.git (new remote added to fetch v1.9.5)
+- "datafx": git@bitbucket.org:fairfax/datafx.git (renamed repo of datawrapper, this is the repo to contribute to)
+- "upstream": git@github.com:datawrapper/datawrapper.git (new remote added to fetch v1.9.5)

 __dev__ branch, as of 3b926dc is v1.9.3, which is internally modified fork of the branch _fork_ (from git@github.com:datafunk/datawrapper.git), however this was not identical to the live datawrapper.de install and was not readily functional - see sommit history and issues for details.